 Difference Between Actual Cash Value vs Replacement Cost

-Since we humans have decided to formalize exchange values, we have created currencies to measure the worth of a product.
-This is labeled as the Value of the Product.
+Humans have decided to formalize exchange values.
+For this, we have created currencies to measure the worth of a product.
+This is the Value of the Product.
 Remember this basic term as it may be of use ahead.

-These are the two methods of valuing a particular property, and the two heavily differ from each other.
-Insurance companies may use these terms in their policy statements, so as to clarify how your property may be valued, in case an insurance claim is filed.
+These are the two methods of valuing a particular property, and the two differ.
+Insurance companies may use these terms in their policy statements if you file an insurance claim to value your property.

 Actual Cash Value

-Replacement Cost or Replacement Value is the amount a person would have to pay to replace an asset.
+Replacement Cost or Replacement Value is the amount a person would pay to replace an asset.
 It’s the actual cost to replace an item or asset at its pre-loss condition.
-While replacement cost may not exactly be as high as a “new market value” of the asset, it may also not be as low as the Actual Cash Value which excludes depreciation.
+While replacement cost may not be as high as a “new market value” of the asset, it may also not be as low as the Actual Cash Value, excluding depreciation.

-In some cases, the insurance company may disburse insurance claims via 2 cheques.
-The first cheque is given immediately to the customer, and it is worth the Actual Cash Value of the damaged or lost asset.
+Sometimes, the insurance company may disburse insurance claims via 2 cheques.
+The first cheque to the customer is worth the Actual Cash Value of the damaged or lost asset.
 The other cheque includes the balance of the replacement cost, sent after verifying that the customer has replaced the item.

-Replacement cost valuation may have a standard deductible for each kind of product, and this may be reduced from the current market value to finally arrive upon the Replacement Cost.
+Replacement cost valuation has a standard deductible policy for each product.
+It is reduced from the current market value to finally arrive at the Replacement Cost.

-Example 1: Let’s assume a user has an iPhone XS that costs $1,000 and insures it in full replacement insurance with a deductible of $100.
-Now, if the phone is stolen, and an insurance claim is filed, the user can claim $900 from the insurance company after buying a new iPhone XS worth $1,000.
+Example 1: Suppose a user has an iPhone XS that costs $1,000 and insures it in full replacement insurance with a deductible of $100.
+If the user’s phone is stolen and they purchase a new iPhone XS worth $1,000, they can claim $900 from the insurance company.

-- However, Actual Cash Value indicates the Book Value of the asset or item in the books of the insurance company.
+- However, Actual Cash Value indicates the book value of the asset or item in the insurance company’s books.
 This particular issue is always heavily contested as depreciation is heavily subjective.
-On the other hand, Replacement Cost is comparatively simple.
+On the other hand, the replacement cost is comparatively simple.
 The only factor affecting the cost there is the age of the replacement asset.

-- Calculation involved deducting Depreciation in the calculation of Actual Cash Value, whereas Replacement Cost involves reduction of only a standard and mostly pre-determined deductible.
+- The calculation involves deducting depreciation in the calculation of Actual Cash Value, whereas replacement cost involves the reduction of only a standard and mostly pre-determined deductible.

-- Insurance policies using Actual Cash Value are mainly undertaken in case of items that can easily be replaced by the user, versus Replacement Cost method insurance is bought in case of assets that are fairly costly and tough to replace.
+- Insurance policies using Actual Cash Value are mainly applicable for replaceable items by the user.
+In contrast, the replacement cost method insurance is useful for fairly costly and tough assets.

 Actual Cash Value vs Replacement Cost Comparison Table

-Let’s look at the top 4 Comparison between Actual Cash Value vs Replacement Cost
+Let’s look at the top 4 comparisons between Actual Cash Value vs Replacement Cost: